© 2013 by Bill Eddy, LCSW, Esq.

 Instead, gently, but firmly, shift the emphasis away from storytelling about the horrible past and onto future problem solving, making proposals and making decisions.
 This can apply, even in cases of abuse and clearly bad behavior by one person.
 Both parties have experienced the behavior problem, they both own the dispute and they will have more success in planning for the future (individually or jointly) than staying stuck in the past – even if it involves restraining orders, financial penalties and so forth.

 HCPs always feel like victims (and many have been at one time), but we don’t help them to allow them to hear their own stories over and over again.
 Let’s teach problem-solving in a respectful way by guiding them to learn that they can move forward in their lives – and helping them do it with a sense of success that they can own.

-Bill Eddy is an attorney, therapist and mediator.
-He is the co-founder and Training Director of the High Conflict Institute in San Diego, California, a training and consulting firm that helps professionals in any setting or industry deal with high-conflict personalities and high-conflict disputes.
+Bill Eddy is an attorney, mediator, therapist, and award-winning author.
+He is the co-founder and Chief Innovation Officer of the High Conflict Institute in San Diego, California, a training and consulting firm that helps professionals in any setting or industry deal with high-conflict personalities and high-conflict disputes.
 He is the author of many books and developer of methods to help professionals manage high-conflict disputes.